Principles for the processing of user data by Kaspersky security solutions

 How do you anonymize the data you process?

-Kaspersky Lab takes user privacy extremely seriously.
+Kaspersky takes user privacy extremely seriously.
 The company implements the following measures to anonymize obtained data:

-- The information is used in the form of aggregated statistics;
+- The information is analyzed in the form of aggregated statistics and is not attributed to specific persons;

-- Logins and passwords are filtered out from transmitted URLs, even if they are stored in the initial browser request from the user;
+- Logins and passwords are filtered out from transmitted URLs, even if they are mentioned in the initial browser request from the user;

-- When we process possible threat data, by default we do not use the suspicious file.
-Instead we use hash-sum, which is a one-way math function that provides a unique file identifier;
+- When we process possible threat data, by default we do not get access to the suspicious file.
+Instead we get a hash-sum, which is a one-way math function that provides a unique file identifier;

 - Where possible, we obscure IP addresses and device information from the data received;